Joecowboy/MOVIE2K.bundle/README.md

 ###Autopatch Runtime.py:

 What this does is update the runtime.py and docutils.py files so Watchit Later will play your downloaded videos.
 You will need to leave it enabled to continually update the files since Plex Media Server will write over them once a hour.
 You do not need to restart the Plex Media Server with the auto patcher it resets the Cor Services in the background on update.
+If you have MS Windows - User Account Control (UAC) enabled this will not copy over the patched files.
+You will need to put your MS Windows Username and MS Windows Password for your Windows user account to allow the copy into the this plugins preference fields.

 ###FLV Download Skip: